spadidar/vertica_adapter/README.md

 # VerticaRailsAdapter

 Vertica adapter for ActiveRecord.
 This adapter gives you the power of ActiveRecord for your Vertica connection.
-This adapter uses the [vertica gem]: http://github.com/sprsquish/vertica
+This adapter uses the [vertica gem](http://github.com/sprsquish/vertica)

 ## Installation